tfabris/BlueGigaEmpeg/README.md

  - After the upgrade is successful, unplug the USB cable from the board and computer, and close the Serial DFU Tool software.

- - Make sure to cut JP4 as described in the next step.
+ - Make sure to cut JP4, and set the power switch to the down/off position, as described in the next step.

 Set jumpers and switches, and modify Bluetooth board